James-Cherished-Inc/roo-research-mode/README.md

         ```
     *   **Security:** The `.gitignore` file prevents your `.env` file (containing the API key) from being accidentally committed to Git.

 4.  **Configure Roo Code:** You need to tell Roo Code about this new mode and the MCP server that powers its research capabilities.
+This allows Roo Code to automatically manage the server.

-    *   **Add the MCP Server:** Edit your Roo Code MCP settings file (usually located at `~/.config/Code/User/globalStorage/rooveterinaryinc.roo-cline/settings/mcp_settings.json` on Linux).
-Add the following entry within the `mcpServers` object. **Make sure to replace `/path/to/your/rooresearcher/index.js` with the actual absolute path to the `index.js` file in the cloned repository directory.**
+    *   **Add/Verify the MCP Server Configuration:** Edit your Roo Code MCP settings file (usually located at `~/.config/Code/User/globalStorage/rooveterinaryinc.roo-cline/settings/mcp_settings.json` on Linux).
+Add or verify the following entry within the `mcpServers` object.
+        *   **CRITICAL:** Replace `/path/to/your/rooresearcher/index.js` with the **actual absolute path** to the `index.js` file in the directory where you cloned this repository.
+Roo Code needs this exact path to start the server automatically.
         ```json
         {
           "mcpServers": {
             // ... other servers might be here ...
             "perplexity-search": {
               "command": "node",
-              // IMPORTANT: Update this path!
+              // IMPORTANT: Use the correct absolute path to index.js here!
               "args": ["/path/to/your/rooresearcher/index.js"],
               "env": {} // API key is handled by .env in the server directory }
           }
         }
         ```
-    *   **Add the Custom Mode:** Edit your Roo Code custom modes file (usually `~/.config/Code/User/globalStorage/rooveterinaryinc.roo-cline/settings/custom_modes.json` on Linux).
-Add the following mode definition to the `customModes` array:
+    *   **Add/Verify the Custom Mode:** Edit your Roo Code custom modes file (usually `~/.config/Code/User/globalStorage/rooveterinaryinc.roo-cline/settings/custom_modes.json` on Linux).
+Add or verify the following mode definition within the `customModes` array:
         ```json
         {
           "slug": "research-mode",